This simple beetroot soup recipe is a winter special that’s so delicious as a starter or a lunch and so quick and easy to make.

-Ready in 20 minutes from start to finish, or even less if you hurry, and with only 4 simple ingredients yet the taste of a deliciously complex luxury soup.
+Ready in 20 minutes from start to finish, and with only 4 simple ingredients yet the taste of a deliciously complex luxury soup.

 Best Beetroot to Use for Beetroot Soup

 First of all, this soup can absolutely be made with pre-cooked packaged soup but for those of you who have the choice between fresh or packaged, you may like to consider the following: